You are here

 Blue Star Museum

-The Science Center participates in the Blue Star Museum program, which offers free admission to the nation’s active-duty military personnel and their families, including National Guard and Reserve, from Armed Forces Day, May 21, 2022, through Labor Day, September 5, 2022 (with proper ID).
-Veterans and active-duty military receive a 20% discount on admission year-round.
+The Science Center participates in the Blue Star Museum program, which offers free admission to the nation’s active-duty military personnel and their families, including National Guard and Reserve, from Armed Forces Day, June 24, 2023, through Labor Day, September 4, 2023 (with proper ID).
+Active-duty military service members receive a 100% discount (up to 4 total per transaction).
 Click here for more information.

 See twice as much for one low price!
 Good for one full day of general admission at the Cox Science Center & Aquarium, and then use the same pass at the Palm Beach Zoo, that day or even weeks later, for another day of general admission at the second location.
 Click here for more information.